Mel-iza/Mel-Iza/README.md

 <div style="display: block;">
 <img align="left" height="20px" style="max-width:px ; width:; height:20px ;" src="https://img.shields.io/badge/build-I WISH TO LEARN-%238dd8c0?style=plastic&label=%F0%9F%93%84&labelColor=%23984f03&color=f09d44"><br>
    <details>
-      <summary>The main technologies I intend to develop, enhance, or study in the future.Technology I have little familiarity with at the moment but have a lot of interest in learning.These technologies/frameworks are definitely on my list for future studies.</summary>
+      <summary>👇🏻 The main technologies I intend to develop, enhance, or study in the future.Technology I have little familiarity with at the moment but have a lot of interest in learning.These technologies/frameworks are definitely on my list for future studies.</summary>
    <table width="100%" cellspacing="0" cellpadding="0" style="border-collapse: collapse; background-color: transparent; border-spacing: 0;">
      <tbody>
        <tr>